 -

-You can find a full list of faculty minor programmes below.
-You can find course descriptions with course codes for each of the courses in the minor programmes here.
-However, please note that only minors in the list below are available to Semester in Amsterdam students (and not all minors in the study guide above).
+You can find course descriptions with course codes for each of the courses in the minor programmes in the updated study guide via the link for Individual Courses.
+Only minors in the list below are available to Semester in Amsterdam students.

 Please note that these minor programmes have specific entry requirements